-The licence held by the Group to transmit and distribute electricity is viewed as having an indefinite life as the Directors' believe the licence would only be revoked if there were a serious breach of the terms and conditions of the licence.
+The licence held by the Group, identified as an intangible asset on the acquisition of ENWL and measured at fair value at that date, to distribute electricity is viewed as having an indefinite life as the Directors' believe the licence would only be revoked if there were a serious breach of the terms and conditions of the licence.
 The licence is held subject to 25 years notice in writing from the Authority to the licensee.